kaviara-14/Dockerize-a-Three-Tier-MERN-Stack-Application/README.md

 # Dockerize a Three Tier MERN Stack Application

 This project demonstrates how to containerize a full Three-Tier MERN (MongoDB, Express, React, Node.js) stack application using Docker Compose.Docker Compose is a tool for defining and running multi-container Docker applications.
-The setup includes three primary services:
+The setup includes three primary services(Docker Images):

 **Frontend:** A React.js application running in a development environment.
 It listens on port 3000 and automatically reloads changes thanks to volume mounting.
 It is connected to the backend via the react-express network.